In This Section

 At Whitehouse Primary School, we follow and adhere to the Milton Keynes Local Safeguarding Children Board procedures and a direct link to their website is available here.

 Any concerns or support sought will be via the Milton Keynes MASH team who may then refer it on (when appropriate) to Children and Families Practices at the Children and Families Referral Hub, who strive to offer families with the support they require.
 They will work with us in an integrated way to improve outcomes for our children and their families.

 Safeguarding is about ensuring that everyone is safe from harm – safe from bullying, safe from people who could abuse, safe from discrimination or harassment – and that we all feel safe in our environment.

 If you are concerned about the safety of any of our pupils, you MUST report it to the Designated Safeguarding Leads.

-Linda Kelly (Head of School) - Designated Safeguarding Lead
+Linda Kelly (Head of School) - Safeguarding Team

 Some useful links

 - Simple conversations to keep your child safe - PANTS

 - Your Child's Online World - A Guide for Parents - NSPCC